THE CORE TEAM OF MISSION: CHILD CARE / MISSION MINISTRIES PHILIPPINES

 Executive Director (Early Childhood Education)

-Educational: M.A. in Education (with a major in Guidance & Counseling)
+Educational: Doctor of Transformational Leadership, M.A. in Education (with a major in Guidance & Counseling)

 Personal Statement: I grew up in a Christian family and have given my life to serving the Lord, both in our church and as a part of Mission Ministries Philippines (since 1984).